ITfoxtec/FoxIDs/docs/claim-transform.md

 # Claim transforms

-Each FoxIDs up-party and application registration handle [claims](claim.md) and support configuring claim transforms.
+Each Foxids up-party and application registration handle [claims](claim.md) and support configuring claim transforms.
 This means that two sets of claim transforms can be executed on each user authentication.
 First executing any claim transforms on the up-party and then any claim transforms on the application registration.

 If you create a new claim in a claim transform the claim is per default not send from the up-party to the application registration or to the application / API.